orbitmines/archive/projects/_indefinite_future_projects/PENDING (2027?+) ; Physics (& Hardware).md

 ---

+- Shoving causal history in some direction?  ; determining traversal of branched structure??
+- Particles are seemingly temporally stable orbits/modular structures?

+---

 [[2024-06-07]] [SEMF Discord](https://discordapp.com/channels/844566471501414463/1111689941848694924/1248632910475689994)
 Does there exist a dual black hole in the universe which doesn't merge, but remain at each-other's boundary?
 If not is anyone looking for it?
 (Oppositely rotating or something)